Learning how to wash dishes by hand isn’t difficult, especially with this step-by-step process!

-Since starting my own home, I’ve lived in seven different homes – three of them had dishwashers, four of them did not.
+Since becoming a homemaker, I’ve lived in seven different homes – three of them had dishwashers, four of them did not.
 In fact, the home I’m currently living in does NOT have a dishwasher.

 I’ve had plenty of practice figuring out what works and what doesn’t.

 Washing dishes by hand isn’t difficult – but it can be tedious.
 (One initial tip is to view the time as a chance to think.)
-Here’s my 7-step process.
+If you’ve never been shown how to do it, here’s my 7-step process:

 How to Wash Dishes By Hand